 Special interest groups that put government interests ahead of taxpayers have long held sway over local elections.
 They want them to be officially declared nonpartisan – because party labels will sway voters.

-Any faux outrage over partisanship entering local elections is hilariously hypocritical.
+Any faux outrage over partisanship entering local government elections is hilariously hypocritical.

-Some of the indignation comes from those who routinely accuse others of being partisan because of their policy beliefs.
+Some of the indignation comes from those who routinely accuse others of being partisan because of their policy beliefs, their ideology.
 But they insist that their positions are not partisan.

 Partisanship may most often be associated with party identity but, at its very core, it’s ideology